-In 2013, we recorded gross profit of approximately RMB2,273.7 million, representing an increase of 19.2% compared to 2012.
-Overall gross margin had increased from 30.1% in 2012 to 31.6% in 2013.
-The increase of gross margin is attributable to better gross margin for Generation 2, improvement in operational efficiency, benefiting from economic of scale and relatively stable and low steel related component costs.
+In 2014, we recorded gross profit of approximately RMB2,452.7 million, representing an increase of 7.9% compared to 2013.
+Overall gross margin had increased from 31.6% in 2013 to 32.4% in 2014.
+The increase of gross margin is attributable to i) improved gross margin of Generation 2 PIMMs resulted from better production efficiency and cost position after one year of full scale production, ii) improvement in operational efficiency, benefiting from economic of scale, and iii) relatively stable steel related raw material costs.